hmrc/self-assessment-bsas-api/app/shared/shared-code-changelog.md

 Place new items at the top, and auto-format the file...

+## June 24 2024:  Updates from self-employment-business-api

+Minor changes and additions to BaseDownstreamConnector, RequestHandlerBuilder, TaxYear and CommonMtdErrors.

 ## June 20 2024:  Increased code coverage

 Increased the coverage so that introducing the shared code into other APIs won't reduce their coverage % quite so much.

 ## June 14 2024:  Shared test code